 “Yes, Aeris, yes…I’ll be ‘your general.’
 I am yours to command.
 It’s still higher than I deserve from your lips to my ears, but it’s far better than ‘master-‘”

 “You are my master.”
 And the smile turned sad with his sigh.
 The Cetra searched his face so confused she forgot the interruption.

 She forgot even more when he caught fragile fingers to carefully rub her soft palm.
 Blessing the mask that held a stone smile, Sephiroth recalled broken bones.
 This flower will never be broken again, he reminded himself for his peace.
-Never raped, never beaten, never chained, never starved.
+Never used, never beaten, never chained, never starved.

 “You know you’re safe now, don’t you, my Aeris?”